edemadavid/dee_test/README.md

 ### How to install
 - Install xampp
 - create a database named **intern_etest**
-- Do not rename the
+- Do not rename the folder, because the htaccess need that exact name to function
 - import the database